Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

-This conclusion is supported by GPE simulations with phenomenological damping included, which are in excellent agreement with experimental observations (see \figreft{HistCompare}{G}).
-The grid swept case in the simulations shows a small increase in energy per vortex over the hold time, indicating that evaporative heating marginally prevails over thermal dissipation.
-Without vortex circulation detection~\cite{Seo:2017ix} this is not observed in our experiment, but has recently been observed in related work by Johnstone~\emph{et al.}~\cite{Johnstone2018}.
-For reference, we show the initial and final energies of the grid and paddle stirs in \figreft{DOSFig}{D}, as determined by the GPE simulations.
-For the paddle stir, \figreft{DOSFig}{D} indicates entropy increases as the estimated energy decreases, characteristic of a negative temperature state.
-For the grid stir, annihilations manage to drive the system from the positive to the negative temperature region, but not into the clustered phase.
+This conclusion is supported by GPE simulations with phenomenological damping, which are in agreement with experimental observations (see Fig. 3G).
+The grid stir simulation shows a small increase in energy per vortex over the hold time, indicating that evaporative heating marginally prevails over thermal dissipation; annihilations manage to drive the system towards the negative temperature region, but not into the clustered phase.

-We further quantify the clustered negative-temperature state by comparison with analytic mean-field theory predictions~\cite{yu2016theory} for the dipole moment, $D \equiv N^{-1} \left | \sum_{i} \mathrm{sgn}({\Gamma_i})\, \mathbf{r}_i \right |$ and the vortex temperature $T$ (see Supplementary Material).
-The dipole moment increases monotonically with energy, approaching an asymptotic maximum $d$ at supercondensation.
-For our elliptical geometry $d\simeq 0.47 a$, for semi-major axis $a$.
-The experimental data for the final state gives $D_{{\rm exp}} \simeq 0.40 a $, further supporting that, despite dissipation, our experiment remains deep within the clustered phase.
-Additionally, mean-field analysis shows that the clustering transition occurs at a critical temperature $T_c\simeq - 0.62 T_0 $, while supercondensation~\cite{yu2016theory} occurs at $T_s= -0.5 T_0 $ (\figreft{DOSFig}{D}).
-We estimate the final temperature from the point-vortex energy, since $T=T(E)$, finding $T_{\rm exp}\simeq -0.57 T_0 $.